synclounge/docs.synclounge.tv/docs/self-hosted/linux.md

 ### NGINX

-Here's a sample nginx site config (this is essentially the same as the one in the synclounge readme):
+Here's a sample nginx site config (this is essentially the same as the one in the synclounge documentation):

 ```conf
 server {